Imran Khan portrays Pakistan as victim of American ingratitude | ExBulletin

 So when you hear that at the end.
 There is a lot of concern in the United States about taking care of the interpreters and anyone who has helped the United States, he said, referring to Afghanistan.
 And U.S ?

-Instead of just “a word of appreciation, Pakistan has been blamed,” Khan said.
+Instead of a simple word of appreciation, Pakistan was blamed, Khan said.

-Despite Khan’s rhetoric espousing a desire for peace, many Afghans blamed Pakistan for the Taliban’s resurgence in Afghanistan due to close ties.
-In August, the United Nations also rejected Pakistan’s request to give its opinion at a special meeting on Afghanistan, demonstrating the shared skepticism of the international community.
+Despite the rhetoric of Khans espousing a desire for peace, many Afghans blamed Pakistan for the Taliban’s resurgence in Afghanistan due to close ties.
+In August, the United Nations also rejected Pakistan’s request to give its opinion at a special meeting on Afghanistan, indicating that the international community shared its skepticism.

 In his speech, Khan echoed what his Foreign Secretary Shah Mehmood Qureshi told The Associated Press earlier this week on the sidelines of the UN: the international community should not isolate the Taliban, but rather, strengthen the current Afghan government for the good of the people.